Pros / It has a two-zone audio feature.

 As with every modern AV receiver, you can watch all your favorite high-definition DVDs and Blu-rays with Dolby TrueHD and DTS-HD audio formats for a great theater experience.
 However, it’s missing all other audio decoders, including Dolby Atmos and DTS:X, the newest multidimensional surround sound formats.

-The NAD T 748 v2 is compatible with 3D and 4K video, which is important, because you should be able to use an AV receiver as a central hub for all your input sources.
-However, the NAD T only has four HDMI inputs.
-Most receivers have six.
-It's one of the few receivers at this price point that doesn't offer wireless connectivity for Wi-Fi and Bluetooth.
-You need to make sure that four HDMI inputs is sufficient for your needs before you purchase this receiver.
-However, it has three optical inputs, which may offset the disadvantages of having only four HDMI inputs.
+This receiver is compatible with 3D and 4K video, which is important because your AV receiver serves as a central hub for all your input sources.
+However, it only has four HDMI inputs; the best receivers we evaluated have six.
+It's also one of the few receivers in its price range that doesn't connect wirelessly using Wi-Fi or Bluetooth, so it’s a good idea to make sure the NAD T 748 v2 has enough inputs for your system’s components before you purchase it.
+It also has three optical inputs, which may offset the need for additional HDMI inputs.